 Apart from the Middle East, there is an increasing number of tourists from Muslim countries in East Asia, such as Indonesia and Malaysia, to Japan.

 The number of Indonesians visiting jumped from 63,617 in 2009 to 136,797 in 2013, and the number of Malaysian tourists to Japan doubled from 89,509 in 2009 to 176,521 in 2014, according to the Japan National Tourism Organisation (JNTO).

 However, just 59,909 tourists from the Middle East, including 14,816 tourists from the GCC countries, visited Japan in 2014, according to JNTO.

-Japan has focused on boosting tourism figures, and aims to capitalise on the 2020 Olympic Games to attract one million Muslim visitors a year.
-This is about 4 per cent of total tourist numbers today, with annual growth forecast at 18.7 per cent to 2020, according to Crescent Rating.
+Japan has focused on boosting tourism figures and aims to capitalize on the 2020 Olympic Games to attract one million Muslim visitors a year.
+This is about 4 percent of total tourist numbers today, with annual growth forecast at 18.7 percent to 2020, according to Crescent Rating.

 To boost the figures, Japan also started offering visa-free entry to Indonesians, Malaysians and Thais, to cater better to the 65 per cent of Muslim visitors who come from South East Asia.

 As the number of Muslim tourists has risen, so have halal facilities and services, evident in CrescentRating’s Muslim Friendly Travel Index score for Japan, which rose from 3.9 (out of 10) in 2013 to 4.5 in 2014.

 Indicative of this trend is TFK Corporation, an airline caterer in Tokyo, which recently invested about US$530,000 to upgrade its facilities at Narita International Airport to be halal-certified for in-flight meals.

 A mobile phone app – Halalminds – has also been launched, by an Indonesian, to help Muslims locate halal products in Japan.